 “It felt like I got kicked,” said Bryant.

 “I made a move that I make a million times, and it just popped.”

-Bryant was later asked if the injury had to deal with all of the minutes that he had been playing leading up to the Achilles injury.
+Bryant was later asked if the injury had to do with all of the minutes he played leading up to the Achilles injury.